vercel/next.js/docs/api-reference/next/future/image.md

 A callback function that is invoked when the image is loaded.

-Note that the load event might occur before client-side hydration completes or it might occur before so this callback might not be invoked in that case.
+Note that the load event might occur before client-side hydration completes, so this callback might not be invoked in that case.

 Instead, use [`onLoadingComplete`](#onloadingcomplete).